Angrivarii: Name and etymology

 The name appears earliest in the Annales and Germania of Tacitus as Angrivarii.
 In Greek, Ptolemy called them the Angriouarroi (Ἀνγριουάρροι), which transliterates into Latin Angrivari.
 In post-classical history the name of the people had a number of different spellings in addition to the ones just mentioned.

-The name Angrivarii can be segmented Angri-varii meaning "the men of Engern", parallel to Ampsi-varii, "the men of the Ems".
+The name Angrivarii can be segmented Angri-varii, meaning "the men of Engern", parallel to Ampsi-varii, "the men of the Ems".
 Engern, their region, is related to a word for meadows, as in modern German "Anger", and appears as a component in placenames around Germany.

 Julius Pokorny derives the first element from an Indo-European root *ang-, "to bend, bow."
 From this root are also derived German Anger, English dialect ing, Danish eng, Swedish äng, Dutch eng/enk, and many other forms in Germanic languages, all meaning "meadow, pasture."
 Cf. the similar element Angeln.

 The second element -varii is most prolific among Germanic tribal names, commonly taken to mean "inhabitants of", "dwellers in".
-Its precise etymology remains unclear, but there is a general consensus that it cannot be derived from the PIE root *wih_{x}rós, "man", surviving in English "were-wolf".
+Its precise etymology remains unclear, but there is a consensus that it cannot be derived from the PIE root *wih_{x}rós, "man", surviving in English "were-wolf".

-Their geographical-based name is associated with the 8th century region called Angria (Angaria, Angeriensis, Aggerimensis and Engaria), which was one of four subdivisions of Old Saxony (the others were Westfalahi and Ostfalahi and Nordalbingia).
+Their geographical-based name is associated with the 8th century region called Angria (Angaria, Angeriensis, Aggerimensis, and Engaria), which was one of four subdivisions of Old Saxony (the others were Westfalahi, Ostfalahi, and Nordalbingia).
 This region is now referred to in modern German as Engern, and it corresponds reasonably well with the area where the Angrivarii lived, comprising most of the country surrounding the middle Weser, including both flat land, as around Minden, and low hills (Holzminden).